rkobebop/IT342-Activities-Pavo/README.md

 Name: Yoshinori L. Kyono Jr.
 Course&Year: BSIT - 3

 "Fear is the path to the Dark Side.
 Fear leads to anger, anger leads to hate, hate leads to suffering."
+***

 Name: Seanjames Lacaba C.
 Course&Year: BSIT-3

 The biggest adventure you can ever take is to live the life of your dreams
+***
 Name: Raven King O. Pavo
 Course & Year: BSIT-3

 "*Insert Quote Here*"

-Name: Frederick Revilleza Jr.
-Course&Year: BSIT-4
+***

 Name: Frederick Revilleza Jr.
 Course&Year: BSIT-4